orbcode/orbuculum/README.md

   `-p [serialPort]`: to use.
 If not specified then the program defaults to Blackmagic probe.

+  `-P`: Create permanent files rather than fifos - useful when you want to use the processed data later.

   `-s [address]:[port]`: Set address for SEGGER JLink connection, (default none:2332)

   `-t`: Use TPIU decoder.
 This will not sync if TPIU is not configured, so you won't see
      packets in that case.

   `-v`: Verbose mode 0==Errors only, 1=Warnings (Default) 2=Info, 3=Full Debug.

+  `-w`: Enable filewriter functionality (disabled by default).

 Orbcat
 ======